Vocabulary

 I had my final-round interview at a consulting firm last month, and the panel threw some genuinely difficult questions at me.
 When I was asked how I would restructure a failing team, I paused.
 That's a good question , I thought, buying myself a second to think before jumping in.
 Off the top of my head, I'd start by understanding why the team was falling apart before making any changes.
 Off the top

-Social & Culture · Catching up with someone you haven't seen in a while
+Social & Culture · Catching up with an old friend

 I bumped into an old university friend at a coffee shop last weekend.
 It's been ages since we last saw each other—I could hardly believe it.
 Time flies when you're not paying attention, and it had been nearly eight years.
 We grabbed a seat and ordered coffee.
 I immediately asked my friend to fill me in on what had happened in their life.
 Work, family, relationships—I wanted to hear everything.
 A l